Federal Direct PLUS Loan

 In addition to the Federal Direct Subsidized and Unsubsidized Stafford Loans available to student borrowers, parents of dependent students may borrow additional funds through the William D. Ford Federal Direct PLUS Loan program.
 The borrower must be a natural parent, adoptive parent, or stepparent (if his/her income and assets are considered in the Expected Family Contribution) of the dependent student.
 The lender is the U.S. Department of Education rather than a bank or credit union.
 Parents may borrow any amount up to the cost of education minus any other financial aid their son or daughter may receive.
 Eligibility will be based upon a satisfactory credit check.

-To apply, submit the application online (PIN and minimum browser support required).
+To apply, submit the application online (see guidelines and tips below; FSA ID and minimum browser support required).
 The Free Application for Federal Student Aid (FAFSA) must also be submitted before a Federal Direct PLUS Loan Application can be processed.
 By completing a Federal Direct Plus Loan application, a parent borrower authorizes the Department of Education to review the borrower's credit record for each loan received.

 The Master PLUS Promissory Note (MPN) will simplify the processing of your loan(s).
 The Federal Direct PLUS MPN is a promissory note that can be used to make one or more Federal Direct PLUS Loans to a parent borrower to help pay for the educational costs of one dependent student for one or more academic years.
 In most cases, the parent may receive additional Federal Direct PLUS Loans for that student up to 10 years without completing a new Federal Direct PLUS MPN.